-The project created awareness on primate co-existence measures.
-If these are well adopted, it will improve the livelihoods of the local communities, who have been spending almost all seasons guarding crops.
-Also, a few households were supported with measures, while others were supported and more through the revolving fund program.
+The project created awareness through three meetings on primate co-existence measures.
+142 household representatives bordering Magombe and other wetland patches attended the meetings.
+If the co-existence measures discussed during the meeting are well adopted, it will improve the livelihoods of the local communities, who have been spending almost all seasons guarding crops.
+Following the awareness sessions, 30 households were supported with alternative livelihood measures, while others were supported and more through the revolving fund program, which was boosted using the grant so that 30 people at a time are now supported by the interest free loan.